-The re-leveling of these existing marks confirmed the database relative height differences to within 2 mm.
+The re-leveling of these existing marks (2015 and 2018) confirmed the database height differences to within 2 mm.
 This indication of consistency then allows any of one the bench marks to be used as the basis for the creation of new First Order marks, provided that First Order, Class II field procedures are followed when establishing the new marks.

 Phase 2.
 Determine Heights of New Marks.
 Because of its convenient location on the NIST campus, Q407 was the obvious choice as a base from which to establish precise heights for the new marks.

+- 2015.
 From Q407, the heights of ATOMIC1 and ATOMIC1V were established via a double run.
-Then, from Q407 again, the heights of NIST 101, 1H116, and 811G104 were determined via a separate double run.
+Then, from Q407 again, the heights of NIST 101, 1H116, and 811G104 were determined via a separate double run. - 2018.
+From Q407, the heights of JILA STS135V, JILA S1B60H, JILA S1B60V1, JILA S1B60V2, and JILA X1B21 were established via a double run.